docarray/docarray/docs/user_guide/storing/index_elastic.md

 ## Basic usage
 This snippet demonstrates the basic usage of [ElasticDocIndex][docarray.index.backends.elastic.ElasticDocIndex].
-It defines a document schema with a title and an embedding, creates ten dummy documents with random embeddings, initializes an instance of [ElasticDocIndex][docarray.index.backends.elastic.ElasticDocIndex] to index these documents, and performs a vector similarity search to retrieve ten most similar documents to a given query vector.
+It defines a document schema with a title and an embedding, creates ten dummy documents with random embeddings, initializes an instance of [ElasticDocIndex][docarray.index.backends.elastic.ElasticDocIndex] to index these documents, and performs a vector similarity search to retrieve the ten most similar documents to a given query vector.

 ```python
 from docarray import BaseDoc, DocList